UPDATED: SEPTEMBER 06, 2023 | 3 MIN READ

-If you have an unoccupied home, it’s okay to turn off the electricity and water.
+If you have an unoccupied home, turning off the electricity and water is okay.
 You can shut them off at the main panel of your house.
 This will save money and protect your home from potential damages.
 Gas leaks and broken pipes are common problems that can become dangerous if not dealt with quickly.

 Home security has never been more critical, and even if you live in a safe neighborhood with minor crime, having someone watch your home while you’re gone is a good idea.
 If neighbors are available, they can stop by the house briefly during the day to ensure everything goes smoothly.

-When a home is not occupied, it’s at risk of being damaged by natural disasters and other events.
+When a home isn’t occupied, it’s at risk of being damaged by natural disasters and other events.
 This can be prevented by obtaining insurance for the property.
 Different types of insurance can be obtained for an unoccupied home.